Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GetAttribute/documentation.md

 ### Notes

 * See [Attribute](/concepts/GeneralConcepts/attribute.md) for more information on attributes, and their function in the graph.

 * The _value_ input is a special type of input that can accept any type of data.

-* Other names for this node include: Attribute to list and Read attribute.
+* Other names for this node include: GetAttribute, Attribute to list, and Read attribute.

 ### Examples